 Forget once-a-year employee surveys.
 How about once a week?
 That is if you even do employee surveys.

 Many companies will survey their customers.
 The surveys range from simple questions, as in the Net Promoter Score type surveys to elaborate multiple question surveys.
-Some of the best companies also survey their employees, typically once a year.
+Some of the best companies also survey their employees, typically once a year, on their internal service.
 The leadership and management in these companies want to make sure that the employee sentiment is in line with the culture, vision, mission and philosophy of the company as a whole.

 I recently had a chance to chat with David Niu, the founder of TINYpulse.
 His company created a simple software program that helps companies keep an ongoing pulse, as David calls it, on how happy, frustrated or burnt out their employees are before employee retention becomes a problem.
 The tool measures employee engagement by asking one question each week.

 By getting the pulse of the employees, the leadership of the company can confirm they are in sync with employees or if they have issues to improve on, such as morale and communication.
 And in the process of getting this information, there is a very important by-product, which is that employees will feel more fulfilled, appreciated and understood.